NonsoEchendu/30days-weather-dashboard/README.md

 - Supports multiple cities tracking
 - Timestamps all data for historical tracking

+## MODIFICATIONS
+- Containerize app using Docker
+- Using Flask, display weather data on a webpage
+- Users can search cities and see results

 ## Technical Architecture
 - **Language:** Python 3.x
 - **Cloud Provider:** AWS (S3)